roniemartinez/dude/docs/advanced/03_grouping.md

         </div>
     ```

-When the group is not specified, the default grouping will be used it will result in "**Description 3**" being grouped with "**Title 2**".
+When the group is not specified, the default grouping will be used which will result in "**Description 3**" being grouped with "**Title 2**".

 === "Default Grouping"